| Risk Factors

 - Calcium channel blockers

-- ACE inhibitors (except in those with both renal arteries blocked)
+- Angiotensin-converting enzyme (ACE) inhibitors (except in those with both renal arteries blocked)

 - Angiotensin receptor blockers